oliverjfletcher/aws-terraform/README.md

 |AWS_SECRET_ACCESS_KEY|
 |INFRACOST_API_KEY|

+#### Terraform State

-**Terraform State:** Terraform [State](https://www.terraform.io/docs/state/index.html) for the web application solution has been configured to be stored within Amazon Web Service S3 buckets.
+Terraform [State](https://www.terraform.io/docs/state/index.html) for the web application solution has been configured to be stored within Amazon Web Service S3 buckets.
 The below table outlines the applicable bucket where the Terraform state is stored.
 The service account has also been provided s3 bucket read and write permission do it can manage the state file stored in the below buckets.
 The Terraform state has also been replicated between regions to ensure availability.

 **Table 2.** *Terraform State S3 Buckets*